 Often times we do not have a complete history and therefore we cannot make any guarantees regarding past handling, breed, temperament or health.
-We do not have a shelter facility, all of our rescue animals are placed in approved foster homes throughout several counties to ensure that they get the very best start to their new lives.
-Our goal is to find forever homes for each and every one, where they can live and be loved as family members.
+We are NOT a shelter, all of our rescue animals are placed in approved foster homes throughout southern Ontario to ensure that they get the very best start to their new lives.
+Our goal is to secure forever homes where these animals are cherished as family members.

-The locations where we adopt our animals in foster care are listed on each profile.
-Our volunteers travel to do the home visits and meet ‘n greets.
-We take the dogs (or cats) to their potential new homes with the ultimate goal of seeing a “love connection”.
+Our volunteers are trained to do home visits and meet and greets.
+The ultimate goal is to see a “love connection”.
 Our experience since 2011 has shown we get a clear indication from our dogs during the Pre-Meets and Meet ‘n Greets in the potential new home, who they connect with and where they are comfortable and happy.
 Not all turn out as “love connections”.
 The goal is for everyone, our animals and adopters, to feel this was a match made in heaven!

-The volunteers within our rescue are committed to following our thorough processes to ensure that our rescue animals will always be safe and well cared for.
+The volunteers within our rescue are committed to following our thorough processes to ensure that our rescue animals will always be safe, loved and well cared for.
 The entire process of a successful application typically takes 1 – 2 weeks.
-The following is a basic guideline of the steps involved:

-• The application is carefully reviewed and compared against the specific needs and requirements of the rescue animal to ensure it is the best possible match.
+- Application Review: The application is carefully reviewed by our team and compared against the specific needs and requirements of the rescue animal to ensure it is the best possible match.
 The potential adopter will receive a copy of our adoption contract which everyone who would be listed as an adopter must review and reply if you agree with the terms of our contract.

-• References, vet clinics and landlords (if applicable) are called by one of our volunteers.
+- References & Vet Checks: References, vet clinics and landlords (if applicable) are called by one of our volunteers.
 Please notify the people you have listed so they are aware that they will be hearing from us.
 And notify your vet clinic(s) to avoid delays.

-• You will be given the opportunity, if you choose, to contact the foster home and learn more about the rescue animal that you have applied for.
+- Foster Family Insights: If requested by adopters, the foster family will call to help answer questions about the dog or cat in their care.
 The foster home has gotten to know the rescue animal very well and can give you some insight into their daily lives, habits, personality etc.

-• Many photos will be taken during the Meet & Greet and family photos as well that will be publicly posted on our Facebook page and on our webpage under Happy Endings.
+Many photos will be taken during the Meet & Greet and family photos as well that will be publicly posted on our Facebook page and on our webpage under Happy Endings.
 There are many volunteers involved in the steps of your adopted pet’s journey to whom this is a huge reward and moment of celebration.

 Please contact our Adoptions Team – firstname.lastname@example.org if you have not received a response to confirm that your application was successfully received or if you have questions at any point during the process.

 While our main goal is to place our rescue animals into permanent homes, in order to continue that mission we must charge an adoption fee.
-The adoption fee collected for one successfully adopted pet will help to offset the cost of the vetting of the dog adopted and the next dog that we are able to save, and sadly there is always another who needs to be saved.
-While some may believe the fees to be too high, the fact is, the cost involved in vetting these animals on your own would, in most cases, be much higher.
-We strongly believe that the health and well being of each of our rescue animals is our responsibility as their guardians while in our care and as such, will not adopt out an animal that has not been vetted.
+The adoption fee collected for one successfully adopted pet will help to offset the cost of the vetting of the dog adopted and the next dog that we are able to save.
+While some may believe the fees to be too high, the fact is the cost involved in vetting these animals on your own would, in most cases, be much higher.
+We strongly believe that the health and well-being of each of our rescue animals is our responsibility as their guardians while in our care and as such, will not adopt out an animal that has not been vetted.
 Unless expressly agreed upon by both parties, in writing, all veterinary expenses incurred after the point of adoption are at the adopter’s expense.

 Once the adoption is finalized our office volunteers will either leave a copy of the health records or mail any veterinary records that we have on file as well as a copy of the adoption contract to the applicants.